CDP use cases: From marketing and CRM to the enterprise

 Features of a campaign management CRM system include:

-This type of CRM puts the customer first, and helps you make decisions better based on the information collected and based on the current market trends in the industry achieving both customer relationship management and business goals.
+This type of CRM helps companies make better decisions based on collected information and current market trends in the industry, achieving both customer relationship management and business goals.

-A strategic CRM system not only gives you insights right away but instead dynamically adjusts or customizes the way you interact with customers in the long run.
+A strategic CRM system not only provides insights right away, but also dynamically adjusts or customizes the way you interact with customers in the long run.

 Learn how customer data platforms have evolved beyond marketing to provide a deeper view of the customer for better CX and bottom-line benefits.